School bullies have moved online. But is banning all under-16s from social media really the answer?

 There’s a long way to go before any ban comes into place.
 Even if it becomes law, the government says it’ll give tech companies 12 months to comply, with the switch-off date to be set by the communications minister.

-In its submission to the joint committee, the Digital Industry Group Inc. (DIGI), which represents social media companies in Australia, said research to date had not established “a direct causal link between social media use and youth mental health issues in Australia or globally.”
+In a line of questioning about how providers would destroy data to meet privacy requirements, senators laughed when DIGI managing director Sunita Bose said: “Our members believe in the principle of data minimization.”

-DIGI, whose members include Meta, Snap, TikTok and X, said it shared the government’s commitment to improving online safety.
+Independent Senator David Pocock replied: “I hope they pay you a lot of money, because it must be a hard job trying to make some of your members look like good faith actors.”
+The committee is due to report Tuesday before the senate looks to pass the bill on Wednesday.

-X owner Elon Musk was less diplomatic in a post on his social media platform.
+In a post last week, X owner Elon Musk suggested the bill was excessive government intervention.
 The self-proclaimed “free speech absolutist” and close ally of US President-elect Donald Trump, posted that the ban “seemed like a backdoor way to control access to the Internet by all Australians.”

 Other providers have made an effort to engage on the issue.